 You may request a refund of your TRS contributions.
-The amount refunded is at the rate of 7 percent of creditable earnings prior to July 1, 1998, and 8 percent of creditable earnings thereafter without interest.
+The amount refunded is at the rate of 8 percent of creditable earnings without interest.

 If you have terminated your teaching duties with a TRS employer, you may apply for a refund of the retirement contributions.
 If you are on sick leave, a sabbatical leave, or an unpaid leave of absence, or have accepted TRS employment service with a new employer, you are not considered to have terminated service and are not eligible for a refund.